amlan-banaji/amlan-banaji.github.io/_pages/teaching.md

-## Teaching at St Andrews
+## Teaching (undergraduate tutorials) at the University of St Andrews

 ### 2020 - 2021
-Tutor for MT2502 Analysis, Autumn.
+Tutor for MT2502 Real Analysis (two groups), Autumn.

 ### 2019 - 2020
-Tutor for MT1002 Mathematics, Spring.

-Tutor for MT2502 Analysis, Autumn.

-### 2018 - 2019
-Tutor for MT1002 Mathematics, Spring.

-Tutor for MT2502 Analysis, Autumn.

-### 2017 - 2018
-Tutor for MT1002 Mathematics, Spring.
+Tutor for MT1003 Pure and Applied Mathematics (two groups), Spring.

-Tutor for MT2502 Analysis, Autumn.
+Tutor for MT2502 Real Analysis (four groups), Autumn.